RidaKo/Reception/README.md

     2. If docker is not avaliable:
        Configure the database connection parameters in the .env file.

-- Configure the mailer dsn in the .env file.
+3. Install dependencies using Composer:

+    ```bash
+    composer install
     ```
+    - If you get an DATABASE_URL missing error due to the variable not being expozed from docker.
+Just mannualy clear the cache with `symfony console cache:clear` command.

+4. Configure the mailer dsn in the .env file.
+  ```
   MAILER_DSN=sendgrid://enter_your_provided_api_key_insted_of_this_sentence@default
   ```
+> This `enter_your_provided_api_key_insted_of_this_sentence` should be replaced by your provided api key.

 4. Migrate migrations
    ```bash